 Cases in younger patients (i.e., less than 20 years old) would have been at a much greater chance of misclassification, with a very high likelihood that a case identified in such a young person is an error in diagnosis coding (Trabjerg et al. 2020).
 Further, juvenile ALS cases have been explained to much larger degree by genetic mutations (Mathis et al. 2019).
 We have added to the explanation of the 20-year-old limit in the revised manuscript (P. XX, Lines XX-XX):

-We only included patients who were at least 20 years old when diagnosed4647
+We only included patients who were at least 20 years old when diagnosed because (i) cases younger than 20 years old were at a greater chance of misclassification, since ALS has been predominantly diagnosed in older adults in Denmark,46 and (ii) juvenile ALS cases have been explained to a much larger degree by genetic mutations (~40%).47

 2) Methods, page 6, line 51: Please include more detail about the spatio-temporal air pollution modeling system.